In recent times, especially during the lockdown period, did you adopt a pet?

 What made you bring women into your fold?

 Initially, I was the only one making the products, as the response grew, I hired a few women.
-When I saw these women becoming financially independent, I thought through this I would be able to help animals and also empower women who need financial help.
+When I saw these women becoming financially independent, I thought it would be wonderful if I am able to help animals and also empower women who need financial help.

 Additionally, they became more confident by interacting with people who used to visit our farm.
 They would even interact with people who come from outside India and get exposed to new ideas, which normally they would not have been able to.